telosnetwork/telos-decide/README.md

 Proposed Use Cases:

-- Burn in exchange for free Registry Creation, Ballot Listing, or Committee Registration.
+- Burn in exchange for free Treasury Creation, Ballot Listing, or Committee Registration.
 - Burn in exchange for extension on Payment Claim deadlines.
 - Burn in exchange for listing on Featured table.